twisted/twisted/docs/development/ai-policy.rst

 Rationale
 =========

-We will not accept the outputs of these tools for two specific reasons:
+We will not accept the outputs of these tools for two core reasons:

 1. We do not allow the inclusion of generative AI outputs into our repository (i.e.: our code, documentation, or configuration) because the copyright